 “We embrace all lemur fans, no matter your age, educational background, or location.
 It’s important to engage everyone who is curious about science and these fascinating creatures: we need more cheerleaders for conservation!” said Lynne Venart, co-founder of the Lemur Conservation Network

-The network was co-created by Lynne Venart, head of the design firm the Art Monkey, and Kim Reuter, a member of the IUCN Primate Specialist Group now works for Conservation International.
+The network was co-created by Lynne Venart, a web designer in Washington DC, and Kim Reuter, a member of the IUCN Primate Specialist Group who now works for Conservation International.
 One of the biggest motivations for creating the network stemmed from the issue that donating to small programs in one of the world’s poorest countries was not exactly user friendly.
 Donating to individual projects or organizations requires more investigation than people expect nowadays.
 So the website for LCN was developed to be an online fundraising guide to make it easy for everyday people, as well as zoos or philanthropic organizations, to take that step to donate to lemur conservation.

 The network brings together almost every lemur conservation project currently being undertaken in Madagascar under one umbrella.
 Donating to lemur conservation has never been this easy.
 Users can search for conservation organizations to support by type of work (community education, habitat protection, reforestation, etc), or even by species of lemur.
 You get to make sure your money is going directly to projects and/or lemur species that mean the most to you.
 Said Venart:

 By bringing in all types and sizes of organizations, it (LCN) lets people decide what organization most interests them.
 Many of the organizations in the Lemur Conservation Network do not have the budgets or the technological know how to actively promote their work online, but that doesn’t mean their conservation work is any less worthy of support.

 Lemur Conservation Network Today